-Expenses incurred by an Indemnified Person in defending a civil or criminal action, suit or proceeding may be paid by the Corporation in advance of the final disposition of such action, suit or proceeding, as authorized in the manner provided in Section 4 of this Article, upon receipt of an undertaking by or on behalf of such person to repay such amount if it shall ultimately be determined that she or he is not entitled to be indemnified by the Corporation as authorized in this Article.
+Expenses incurred by an Indemnified Person in defending a civil or criminal action, suit or proceeding may be paid by the NACW in advance of the final disposition of such action, suit or proceeding, as authorized in the manner provided in Section 4 of this Article, upon receipt of an undertaking by or on behalf of such person to repay such amount if it shall ultimately be determined that she or he is not entitled to be indemnified by the NACW as authorized in this Article.

 Section 4.
 Determination of Indemnification and Advancement of Expenses

-Any indemnification under Section 1 of this Article (unless ordered by a court) shall be made by the Corporation unless a determination is reasonably and promptly made that indemnification of the Indemnified Person is not proper in the circumstances because she or he has not satisfied the terms set forth in Section 1.
+Any indemnification under Section 1 of this Article (unless ordered by a court) shall be made by the NACW unless a determination is reasonably and promptly made that indemnification of the Indemnified Person is not proper in the circumstances because they have not satisfied the terms set forth in Section 1.

-Expenses shall be advanced by the Corporation to an Indemnified Person upon a determination that such person is an Indemnified Person as defined in Section 1 of this Article and has satisfied the terms set forth in Section 3 of this Article.
+Expenses shall be advanced by the NACW to an Indemnified Person upon a determination that such person is an Indemnified Person as defined in Section 1 of this Article and has satisfied the terms set forth in Section 3 of this Article.

 All determinations under this Section 4 shall be made: